Guidelines and Resources

 Health & Safety

-While SGIM is committed to the health and safety of all conference participants, the Society has no slated COVID vaccination or masking policy for the 2025 annual meeting in Hollywood, FL.
+While SGIM is committed to the health and safety of all conference participants, the Society has no slated COVID vaccination or masking policy for the 2026 annual meeting.
 We encourage all meeting participants to practice appropriate hygiene measures to help decrease the spread of all respiratory diseases, including COVID-19, flu, and RSV.
 Keeping your hands clean is the best way to get rid of germs and stop the spread of germs to others.

 SGIM reserves the right to update these Health & Safety Protocols in advance of the event and will notify all registrants of any changes.